 There's a stellar cast being lined up for Scorsese's next big screen outing, with De Niro and Pacino already attached to the mob movie.
 And finally, after months of wooing, Deadline has received confirmation that Pesci has agreed to join the gangster drama.

-The Irishman tells the story of the disappearance of mob boss Jimmy Hoffa and is based on Charles Brandt’s I Heard You Paint Houses.
+The Irishman tells the story of the disappearance of union boss Jimmy Hoffa and is based on Charles Brandt’s I Heard You Paint Houses.
 Robert De Niro will play hitman Frank "The Irishman" Sheeran, who confessed to the real story of the disappearance of Jimmy Hoffa on his deathbed.

 Pesci will play mob boss Russell Bufalino, who has long been suspected of being involved in Hoffa’s disappearance.